Certificate in Arts

 - ENGL103 The Outsider (apply a range of critical reading skills to a host of texts (novel, poetry, film, television) taken from American and New Zealand culture)

-- ENGL117 Writing the Academic Essay (learn how to write academic essays and focuses on how to form an argument based on one's reading – an essential skill for any subject, and especially for a textually grounded discipline like English).
+- ENGL117 Writing for Academic Success (learn how to write academic essays and focuses on how to form an argument based on one's reading – an essential skill for any subject, and especially for a textually grounded discipline like English).

 Other first-year English courses are available.
 Please note that not all courses are offered in any one year or during every semester.